Part of a series on Strategic IT Planning & Budgeting

 Ignoring the Complexities

 The IT team fielded our questions about their task and its end goal.
 What benefit were the executives seeking from cloud managed services?
-Were they trying to guard against possible disasters, or even sophisticated ransomware attacks?
+We considered typical reasons why companies move to the cloud: Were they trying to guard against possible disasters or even sophisticated ransomware attacks?
 Had they considered how it would affect their day-to-day operations?
 A transition to the cloud is a daunting and resource-intensive task, and there are plenty of questions to ask as you evaluate a potential server migration.

-As we drilled into their infrastructure, and their executives’ reasons for requesting a cloud migration, it became clear that the decision hadn’t been a complex one.
-Cloud storage has received plenty of attention in recent years, and has been touted by plenty of tech organizations, cloud storage solutions providers, and even some security experts.
-The company’s executives had simply heard “cloud storage is better” and assumed it was a worthy upgrade.
+As we drilled into their infrastructure and their executives’ reasons for requesting a cloud migration, it became clear that the decision hadn’t been a complex one.
+Cloud storage has received plenty of attention in recent years and has been touted by plenty of tech organizations, cloud storage solutions providers, and even some security experts.
+The company’s executives had simply heard “cloud storage is better” and assumed it was a worthy upgrade before asking “should I move to the cloud?”
+And the IT team didn’t think to challenge their assumption, either.

 Unexamined changes mean unexpected risks